AudioLabel LightScribe Template Software

 This is free software from Hewlett Packard and it acts just like a print driver.

 Most computers with a LightScribe drive already have this software pre-installed.

-If your computer does not have the LightScribe System Software, you can download and install it for free at:
+If your computer does not have the LightScribe System Software, you can download the latest version here: